newslynx/automation/README.md

 Next, you should rename [`config.yaml.sample`](config.yaml.sample) to `config.yaml` and fill it out according to your preferences.
 For more information on how this file is structured, refer to the [configuration docs](http://newslynx.readthedocs.org/en/latest/config.html).

+Also rename [`secrets.yaml.sample`](secrets.yaml.sample) to `secrets.yaml` and fill out the postgres password field to something new.
+If you are deploying to AWS, you also must fill out the other settings related to AWS crednetials and private keys.

 ## Provisioning locally

 ### Starting the virutalbox